Christology: Early Christologies (1st century)

-Development of "low Christology" and "high Christology"
+Development of Christology

 Two fundamentally different Christologies developed in the early Church, namely a "low" or adoptionist Christology, and a "high" or "incarnation" Christology.
 The chronology of the development of these early Christologies is a matter of debate within contemporary scholarship.
 There is no consensus on the continuity or discontinuity of earthly Jesus and post-Easter christology.

 The "low Christology" or "adoptionist Christology" is the belief "that God exalted Jesus to be his Son by raising him from the dead", thereby raising him to "divine status".
 According to the "evolutionary model" or evolutionary theories, the Christological understanding of Jesus developed over time, as witnessed in the Gospels, with the earliest Christians believing that Jesus was a human who was exalted, or else adopted as God's Son, when he was resurrected.
 Later beliefs shifted the exaltation to his baptism, to his birth, and subsequently to the idea of his pre-existence, as witnessed in the Gospel of John.
 This "evolutionary model" was proposed by proponents of the Religionsgeschichtliche Schule, especially Wilhelm Bousset's influential Kyrios Christos (1913).
 This evolutionary model was very influential, and the "low Christology" has long been regarded as the oldest Christology.
 (Note: Ehrman: